Slow Cooker Turkey Chili packed with protein and fiber, this healthy and hearty turkey chili will keep you warm and cozy all winter long.

 - 1 tbsp brown rice flour

-- Add the first 5 ingredients to the crock pot/ slow cooker and stir to combine.
+- Add the first five ingredients to the slow cooker/ crockpot and stir to combine.
 Cover and turn on high.

 - In a large skillet heat the olive oil.
-Add the onion, garlic and red pepper and cook until soft and fragrant (3-5 mins).
+Add the onion, garlic and red pepper and cook until soft and fragrant (3-5 minutes).
 Add the ground turkey and cook until no longer pink.
-Be sure to stir and break the turkey into little chunks (about 10 minutes).
-Add the salt and spices and mix to combine (2 mins).
-Add the tomato paste, chicken broth and brown rice flour to create a thick and flavorful sauce.
+Be sure to stir and break turkey into small chunks (10-12 mins).
+Add the salt, spices and seasoning, mix to combine.
+Next add in the tomato paste, chicken broth and brown rice flour to create a thick and flavorful broth.